German Law and the German Legal System

-Although the German legal system doesn't match the US constitutional Bill of Rights point for point, legal specialists who have studied it are usually in agreement that it is fair.
+Although the German legal system operates differently than the Anglo and American systems, legal specialists who have studied it are usually in agreement that it is fair.
 It provides many safeguards to ensure the fairness of investigations and trials.

 When authorities question a suspect, they must make it clear that any statement may be used against him or her.
 A suspect can't be compelled to testify against himself or herself, and has the absolute right, without undue influence, to remain silent.